Sh3llSp4wn/Sh3llSp4wn/README.md

 - 👋 Hi, I’m @Sh3llSp4wn
 - 👀 I’m interested in Cryptography, Exploitation, and Mathmatics
-- 🌱 I’m currently learning Heap Based Use-After-Free attacks, ROP, JOP, cache timing attacks, RSA oracle based attacks, and Abstract Algebra
+- 🌱 I’m currently learning Heap Based Use-After-Free attacks, ROP, JOP, cache timing attacks, and Abstract Algebra
-- 💞️ I’m looking to collaborate on low level security research, cryptoanalitic techniques, and optimization
+- 💞️ I’m looking to collaborate on low level security research, cryptoanalytic techniques, and software optimization
-- 📫 How to reach me shellspawn@protonmail.com
+- 📫 How to reach me: shellspawn@protonmail.com

 <!---
 Sh3llSp4wn/Sh3llSp4wn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.